Alex Smith: A Four Diamonds child pays it forward

 All of that is part of the uniqueness that makes the avid Hershey Bears fan “Alex.”
 One thing that really sets Alex apart from her peers is that she is a Four Diamonds child, dealing with pediatric cancer.

 On Friday, Jan.
 6, 2017, Alex visited her pediatrician’s office because her joints ached, her lymph nodes were swollen and she had a low-grade fever.
 She returned home and collapsed from a fever spike.
-A blood test at a local community hospital emergency room led to a transfer to Penn State Children’s Hospital – something was seriously wrong.
+A blood test at a local community hospital emergency room led to a transfer to Penn State Health Children’s Hospital – something was seriously wrong.

 “We had the weekend to mentally prepare ourselves,” said her mother, Laura Smith.
 “On Monday they took her in, they did the bone marrow and within minutes the doctor was there.
 He pulled up a chair, sat next to her and took her hand and said, ‘you have leukemia.’”